salieri11/concord-bft/concord/README.md

 primarily in the src/time/ directory.
 Details about the design of this service are here: https://confluence.eng.vmware.com/display/BLOC/Time+Service.

 The service is disabled by default.
 To enable it, set the config parameter `FEATURE_time_service` to `true` in all of your node config files, and then assign each node a unique `time_source_id` in its node scope.
 Defaults of `false` and `concord[1..4]` have been added to the example config input files in `test/resources/config_input/` to help with this process.
+At the time of this writing, the replicas' existing RSA keys will be used to sign and verify time samples exchanged in the time service, so currently it is not necessary to add any additional cryptographic keys to the configuration files when enabling the time service.

+Note that the time service's current implementation relies on the assumption that the `time_source_id` for any particular time source will not differ in its in-memory representation at a byte level on any pair of replicas or time sources; this effectively requires that the time source IDs are stored in the memory of each node with the same or at least compatible character encodings.